AdaCore/gnatcoverage/qualification/qm/plans/Introduction/content.rst

   The Qualification Team supports the Development Team.
 This team is also in charge of the configuration management of the artifacts it produces.

-* **GNATcoverage Quality Assurance Team**: The Quality Assurance Team is a project-independent team responsible for ascertaining that the expected processes have been put in place.
+* **GNATcoverage Quality Assurance Team**: The Quality Assurance Team is independent of the Development Team and Qualification Team and is responsible for ascertaining that the expected processes have been put in place.
 The Quality Assurance Team is granted the authority to require specific activities to be performed by the GNATcoverage Development and Qualification Teams.
 This team is also in charge of the configuration management of the artifacts it produces (mostly Quality Assurance reports).

 * **GNATcoverage users**: GNATcoverage users are expected to perform the activities identified in section :qmref:`/PLANS/Tool_Qualification_Plan/User_Activities`